ajoshiusc/fetal_seg_docker/README.md

-# fetal_seg_docker
+# Docker submission for Feta 2022 competition: fetal_seg_docker
 This repository has code for creating a docker container for fetal brain segmentation as part of [feta 2022 challenge](https://feta.grand-challenge.org/).
+This is only the code for running trained model on a test data.
+The entire code is available at [brainseg](https://github.com/ajoshiusc/brainseg) inside `feta_2022` subdirectory.

 Here are the steps for building docker image from the data.